ubcrm/sim/README.md

 ## Setup

 Install the following addon for VSCode.
-It support fast script testing and debug functinoality for Blender in VSCode.
+It supports fast script testing and debug functionality for Blender in VSCode.

 [Blender Development - Jacques Lucke](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development)

 Follow the instructions for running a Blender instance, and launching the script.

 ## Running from Command-line

 ```blender --background --python myscript.py```

 ```blender --python myscript.py```

 ## Auto complete Blender